jdotsh/iamreadme/CONTRIBUTING.md

 # Contributing guidelines

-If you have created a model and would like to publish it here, please send us a pull request.
+If you have created something and would like to publish it here, please send us a pull request.
 For those just getting started with pull requests, GitHub has a [how-to](https://help.github.com/articles/using-pull-requests/).